Transversally strictly hyperbolic systems: Abstract

 \section{Abstract}

-We consider the Cauchy problem for first order systems.
-Assuming that the set $\Sigma$ of the singular points of the characteristic variety is a smooth manifold and the characteristic values are real and semi-simple we introduce a new class which is strictly hyperbolic in the transverse direction to $\Sigma$.
-We prove that if $\Sigma$ is either involutive or symplectic then these transversally strictly hyperbolic systems are strongly hyperbolic.
-On the other hand if $\Sigma$ is neither involutive nor symplectic transversally strictly hyperbolic systems are much more involved which is discussed taking an interesting example.
+We consider the Cauchy problem for first-order systems.
+Assuming that the set $\Sigma$ of singular points of the characteristic variety is a smooth manifold and the characteristic values are real and semisimple we introduce a new class which is strictly hyperbolic in the directions transverse to $\Sigma$.
+If the propagation cone and $\Sigma$ are compatible we prove, under some additional conditions, that transversally strictly hyperbolic systems are strongly hyperbolic.
+On the other hand if the propagation cone is incompatible with $\Sigma$ then transversally strictly hyperbolic systems are much more involved which is discussed taking an interesting example.